 Access Point vs Extender – The Verdict

 If you are looking for a device that will improve your home wireless network, we recommend you reach for a range extender.
+Just be cautious of your surroundings as it could put you at risk for a cyber attack.
 An access point, on the other hand, is a suitable solution for an office.